Goucher Student Art Showcase

 Shows are selected around a central theme or concept.
 On occasion, exhibits are presented in conjunction with some other activity on campus, such as a concert, performance, or symposium.
-Where appropriate, the gallery collaborates with other academic departments to present multi-disciplinary public programs.
-This is in keeping with the gallery's goal of expanding the audience for contemporary art and the philosophy that art is an enterprise connected to other areas of human inquiry and to the concerns of all people, not just to connoisseurs and specialists.
+Where appropriate, the gallery collaborates with other academic programs to present multidisciplinary public programs.
+This is in keeping with the gallery’s goal of expanding the audience for contemporary art and the philosophy that art is an enterprise connected to other areas of human inquiry and to the concerns of all people, not just to connoisseurs and specialists.

 We are committed to exhibiting the work of artists who do not have the opportunity to have solo showings in commercial galleries in Baltimore, with a special interest in providing opportunities for artists who are women, members of ethnic or racial minorities, or who live in rural areas of Maryland.

-The gallery frequently exhibits artists from other parts of our region alongside Baltimore-area artists to help bring these artistic communities closer together and to promote exchange of ideas and information.
-Artists using innovative and unfamiliar techniques and artists whose work addresses contemporary concerns, both aesthetically and in terms of content, are given a chance to reach a broader audience, and in turn, the audience is given a chance to expand its understanding and awareness of contemporary art.
+The gallery frequently exhibits artists from other parts of our region alongside Baltimore-area artists to help bring these artistic communities closer together and promote the exchange of ideas and information.
+Artists using innovative and unfamiliar techniques and artists whose work addresses contemporary concerns, both aesthetically and in terms of content, are given a chance to reach a broader audience, and, in turn, the audience is given a chance to expand its understanding and awareness of contemporary art.
 For students, the gallery activities are a component of a liberal education, providing a place to learn about contemporary art and meet working artists.

 The Rosenberg Gallery program is funded with the assistance of grants from the Maryland State Arts Council, an agency funded by the State of Maryland and the NEA and the Baltimore County Commission on the Arts and Sciences.

 Anatomy of Living Color

 Exhibit Dates: February 1 to March 14, 2020